Murine respirovirus: As a vector backbone for COVID-19 vaccine

+In Japan researchers have developed two intranasal vaccine candidates against SARS-CoV-2.
+One design utilizes a modified Sendai virus (SeV) as a vector to deliver the SARS-CoV-2 spike protein's receptor binding domain (RBD) directly to the respiratory tract.
+In pre-clinical studies, mice received the vaccine intranasally.
+Mice demonstrated elevated levels of antibodies specific to the SARS-CoV-2 S-RBD (IgM, IgG, IgA) in both their blood serum and bronchoalveolar lavage fluid, lasting up to 12 weeks.
+Another design uses a similar F-gene lacking SeV vector but different SARS-CoV-2 antigens.
+Instead of the S-protein, the vaccine design used SARS-CoV-2 nucleocapsid (N), membrane (M), and envelope (E) proteins as immunogens.
+The study found strong CD8+ T cell responses against these antigens, suggesting intranasal vaccination can trigger immune cells (CD8+ T cells) that target the virus and help control SARS-CoV-2 infection.
+Vaccination significantly reduced viral load in nasopharyngeal swabs of macaques on day 2 post-challenge, compared to the unvaccinated control group.

 Virus biology and properties

 Virion structure

 Virion structure is well described in a published review.
 Sendai virus is an enveloped virus: its outer layer is a lipid envelope, which contains glycoprotein hemagglutinin-neurominidase (HN) with two enzymatic activities (hemagglutinating and neuraminidase).
 Hemagglutinin (H) serves as a cell attachment factor and membrane fusion protein.
 Neuraminidase (NA) is a sialidase that cleaves and removes sialic acid from the surface of a host cell.
 This cleavage promotes the fusion of the viral lipid envelope with the cell outer membrane.

 In the lipid envelope of the virus located also a fusion protein (F), which is also a glycoprotein that ensures the virus entry into a host cell after viral adsorption.
 F-protein, as other paramyxoviral fusion proteins, is a trimeric class I viral membrane fusion protein.
 It is produced in the form of an F0 precursor that must be cleaved by host cell proteases into disulfide-bonded F1 and F2 subunits in order for the trimer to become biologically active.
 Under the lipid membrane is a matrix protein (M); it forms the inner layer of the virus envelope and stabilizes it structure.
 The SeV virion also contains the nucleocapsid core, which is composed of the genomic RNA, the nucleocapsid protein (NP), the phosphoproteins (P), which is an essential subunit of the viral of RNA-dependent RNA polymerase (RDRP), and the large protein (L) that is a catalytic subunit of this polymerase.
 C-protein, which is translated from an alternative reading frame of the P-coding mRNA, is also associated with a viral capsid.
 It is present in SeV virions at relatively low levels (40 molecules/genome).